chetanbansode/csv2tidal/readme.md

 <p><code>csv2tidal</code> is a powerfull desktop CLI app that transfers Exportify CSV playlists to TIDAL with smarter matching than generic playlist migration tools.</p>

-<p>The goal of this project is simple: do not just find the same song title, find the correct release.</p>

 ---

 ## Why csv2tidal when other tools already exist?